Q. So What is Comic-Con, Anyways?

 Think you have a hotel?
 GREAT!
 Call the hotel directly to make double-triple sure and also to get your confirmation number.
 I have personally been present in the Hyatt Lobby when someone who (thought they) had a reservation found out that they did NOT in fact, have a reservation.
 It was quite the scene, let me tell you - but please make sure to call the hotel beforehand and confirm.
 You can do something about this problem even a week before the con.
 On Preview Night, not so much.

 You don't need your library card and Costco membership.
-Just the basics: cash, credit cards, ID, Hotel Rewards Card (if you have one, and if you don't, tip 9A is: Get A Hotel Rewards Card), ATM card, health insurance card (we have needed to make a detour to the ER during SDCC.
+Just the basics: cash, credit cards, ID, Hotel Rewards Card (see above), ATM card, health insurance card (we have needed to make a detour to the ER during SDCC.
 Hope you never do, but if so, you'll be glad you have it).
 Maybe your Disneyland AP if you plan to stop by on your way there or back.
 That's it.
 Every little bit helps, particularly if you're carrying it on your back for days.

 Once your friends hear you are going to SDCC, you may get a lot of "hey can you grab this?" or "would you pick up that?"
 Keep in mind that negotiating the floor at SDCC is supremely taxing.
 Obtaining any collectibles or swag can take an enormous amount of planning, waiting or luck.
 Managing to do all the things that are your own top priorities will take most of your time and energy; everything else will slip pretty far down the list once you are there.
 Beware of making promises to others that you won't (be able to) keep.